Osteoporose Anhängsel

 Folgendes hat anthroposofische Einschlüße

-Peak bone mass reached in women age 30-35 and in men age 40-45.
+Peak bone mass is reached in women by age 30-35 and in men between ages 40-45.
 After this time, breakdown exceeds bone growth and build-up.
-Bone loss is a normal process takings place with aging and not a disease.
+Bone loss is a normal process that takes place with aging and is not a disease.

 Osteoporosis is characterized by weak, under-mineralized, and therefore frail bone that is at risk for spontaneous or fragility fracture (low impact).
 Even though postmenopausal women over age 60 have decreased bone density, only a small fraction of them actually experience fractures.
 A 50-year-old woman has a 15% chance of developing a hip fracture by the age of 85.